coder108-gh/python-project-49/README.md

 This is a learning project in python - brain-games.

 # How To Install
-After downloading, enter the following commands: \n make build \n make publish\n make package-install
+After downloading, enter the following commands:
+make build
+make publish
+make package-install

 # How To Use
-To play the game, enter one of the commands: brain-even brain-calc brain-gcd brain-progression brain-prime
+To play the game, enter one of the commands:
+brain-even
+brain-calc
+brain-gcd
+brain-progression
+brain-prime

 ### ASCIINEMA